smithcommajoseph/js-flasher/README.md

 ###### Why would I use this over other solutions like Sprockets JST templates?

-Since `js-flasher` passes around an object packed with your markup only you are free to pass many templates, without the worry of generating large objects of precompiled templates.
+Since `js-flasher` passes around an object packed with your markup, rather than template functions, you are free to pass many templates, without fear that you generating large objects of precompiled template functions.
 This approach has bonuses as well as drawbacks.

 Bonuses

-- less data is being passed around than say, Sprockets' templates, therefore actual Js payload can be much smaller
+- less data is being passed around than say, Sprockets' templates, therefore actual JS payload can be much smaller
 - you are given full flexiblity to handle rendering your templates however you see fit

 Drawbacks